Detroit Pistons owner Tom Gores discusses what appear to be imminent changes to his team’s front office

 The Detroit Pistons, built to make the 2014 playoffs, have lost 15 of 18.
 They’ve lost 15 of 18 in the wake of interim head coach John Loyer’s successful debut win over the San Antonio Spurs, they’ve tumbled six and a half games out of what is a rather embarrassing Eastern Conference playoff bracket, and the worst aspect of all of this is the way Detroit is going about its losing ways.
 It’s true that the team has played worse since former head coach Maurice Cheeks was fired just past the halfway point of his first season in Detroit, but the squad doesn’t look a whole hell of a lot different as it spirals to a miserable end.

-That end will probably result in the release of Loyer as head coach when 2013-14 ends, and an attempt to dignify Joe Dumars' removal as Pistons general manager.
-Dumars is a Detroit legend who won two titles with the team as a player, joined its front office in 2000 and took over for good as personnel boss in 2001 while putting together the eventual 2004 NBA champions, but he’s also gone through nine coaches since 2001, and the team hasn’t made the playoffs since a sub-.500 first round showing in 2009.
+That end will probably result in the release of Loyer as head coach when 2013-14 ends, and an attempt to dignify Joe Dumars’ removal as Pistons general manager.
+Dumars is a Detroit legend that won two titles with the team as a player, joined its front office in 2000 and took over for good as personnel boss in 2001 while putting together the eventual 2004 NBA champions, but he’s also gone through nine coaches since 2001, and the team hasn’t made the playoffs since a sub-.500 first round showing in 2009.

-Since then, the Pistons have been purchased by Tom Gores, who has watched as Dumars signed Josh Smith to a large free-agent deal while trading for a freshly signed Brandon Jennings.
-With his team now acting as the lamest of all the king's ducks, Gores spoke to Detroit media during halftime of a Pistons/Los Angeles Clippers contest on Saturday.
+Since then, the Pistons have been purchased by Tom Gores, who has watched as Dumars signed Josh Smith to a large free agent deal, while trading for a freshly-signed Brandon Jennings.
+With his team now acting as the lamest of all the king’s ducks, Gores spoke to Detroit media during halftime of a Pistons/Los Angeles Clippers contest on Saturday.